-These profiles were created for two cities consecutively, first for Delhi (north India) and then Bangalore (in the state of Karnataka in south India), i.e., the residential location listed for a profile was either of these two cities.21 The choice of these two cities was based on the cultural divide between the north and the south of India as discussed previously (Dyson & Moore, 1983; Rahman & Rao, 2004).
+These profiles were created for two cities consecutively, first for Delhi (north India) and then Bangalore (in the state of Karnataka in south India), i.e., the residential location listed for a profile was either of these two cities.
+18 The choice of these two cities was based on the cultural divide between the north and the south of India as discussed previously (Dyson & Moore, 1983; Rahman & Rao, 2004).
 We also tailored the 'Other High Caste' category to the city of the profile since the sub-categories within this caste are region specific in India.
 We chose these sub-categories to be Bania for Delhi and Vokkaliga for Bangalore since these are the dominant groups within 'Other High Castes' in the two cities.
-This is under the OBC category have been changing over time (Mint).
-Given the fluidity in the definition of the OBC's we do not include them as a caste category in our analyses.
+This is because we largely expect men from similar region to interact with our female profiles since inter-state migration rates are low in India (Munshi & Rosenzweig, 2009).
+In fact, the share of inter-state migration is less than 10% for Indian women (Census 2011).